Universal characterization of Efimovian $D^0 nn$ System via Faddeev Techniques: Results and Discussion

 \section{Results and Discussion}

-In this section, we shall display the results of our LO analysis of the S-wave $2n$-halo $D^0nn$ system.
-Here, we mainly focus on the estimation of the universal geometrical features for a plausible trimer state under the idealized ZCL scenario~\cite{Raha:2017ahu}.
-For our numerical analysis, we prefer the sharp momentum cut-off regularization scheme, as incorporated {\it via} the Heaviside step function in the two-body T-matrices and the wavefunctions kernels.
-The numerical values of the particle masses used in our calculations are displayed in Table~\ref{Tab:6.1}.
-The sole two-body input parameters in our effective theory are the S-wave scattering lengths $a_{nD}=4.141$ fm~\cite{Raha:2017ahu} and $a_{nn}=-18.63$~\cite{Chen:2008zzj}.
-In Fig.~\ref{fig:B_T_m_012} (left panel) we display the sequence of geometrically spaced Efimov states which progressively emerge above the $D^0n+n$ dimer-particle break-up threshold energy $B_{nD}=1.82$~MeV upon increasing the cut-off momentum $\Lambda_{\rm reg}$.
-The binding energies represent the non-trivial solutions to the homogeneous STM equations, Eq.~\eqref{eq:F_n_EFT}, without the 3BF terms.
-The values of the critical cut-offs $\Lambda_{\rm reg}=\Lambda^{(m)}_{\rm crit}$ corresponding to the three shallowest Efimov level states are $\Lambda^{(m=0)}_{\rm crit}\approx 48$~MeV, $\Lambda^{(m=1)}_{\rm crit}\approx 1122$~MeV, and $\Lambda^{(m=2)}_{\rm crit}\approx 23932$~MeV, as consistent with the LO ${}^{\pi\!\!\!\!/}$EFT analysis of Ref.~\cite{Raha:2017ahu}.
-The small value of the critical cut-off for the ground state relative to the ${}^{\pi\!\!\!\!/}$EFT breakdown scale ($m_\pi$) is suggestive of a plausible Efimovian $D^0nn$ system which may either survive as a realistic exotic nuclei or evolve into a quasi-bound system upon relaxation of the ZCL scenario.
-Whereas, the deeper level states emerging at scales substantially larger than $m_\pi$ are naturally excluded from the low-energy EFT description.
-The sensitive dependence of the three-body binding energy on the regulator scale, as seen in Fig.~\ref{fig:B_T_m_012} (right panel), can nonetheless be renormalized by introducing the regulator-dependent 3BF terms via the STM3 equations, Eq.~\eqref{eq:F_nD_EFT_ren}.
-The corresponding couplings require three-body data to uniquely determine their RG running, namely, $g_3=g_3(\Lambda_{\rm reg})$.
-However, such phenomenological information is currently unavailable.
-Thus, for instance by fixing an {\it ad hoc} near-threshold value of the binding energy of the shallowest (most excited) Efimov level, say, $B_3=1.92$~MeV (i.e., $B_T=B_3-B_{nD}=0.1$~MeV, where the $B_{nD}=1.82$~MeV is $D^0n+n$ dimer-particle threshold energy), the limit cycle nature of $g_3$ can be predicted by solving the STM3 equations [cf. Fig.~\ref{fig:limitcycle}].
-Subsequently, regulator-independent values of all the deeper-level energies can then be readily predicted by the STM3 equations with the coupling $g_3$ already determined by the limit cycle.
-The result is illustrated in the right panel of the Fig.~\ref{fig:B_T_m_012}, where the two deepest-level energies $B_T \approx 73$~MeV and $B_T \approx 29934$~MeV are yielded as predictions.
+In this section, we display the LO numerical results pertaining to the S-wave $2n$-halo $D^0nn$ system.
+We focus mainly on the estimation of universal geometrical features for a plausible trimer state in the context of the idealized ZCL model~\cite{Raha:2017ahu,Raha:2020sse}.
+Here we prefer the sharp momentum cutoff regularization scheme, as incorporated {\it via} a step-function in the T-matrices and wave function kernels.
+The numerical values of the masses of the particles used in our calculations are displayed in Table~\ref{Tab:6.1}.
+The sole two-body input parameters to our LO EFT are the S-wave scattering lengths $a_{nD}=4.141$ fm~\cite{Raha:2017ahu} and $a_{nn}=-18.63$~fm~\cite{Chen:2008zzj}.
+In Fig.~\ref{fig:B_T_m_012} (upper-left panel), we display the sequence of geometrically spaced Efimov states which progressively emerge above the $n+(D^0n)$ particle-dimer break-up threshold energy, $B_{nD}=1.82$~MeV, with increasing the cutoff scale $\Lambda_{\rm reg}$.
+The binding energies ($B_3$) correspond to non-trivial solutions to the homogeneous STM equations~\eqref{eq:F_nD_EFT} without including the 3BF terms.
+The critical cutoff values, $\Lambda_{\rm reg}=\Lambda^{(m)}_{\rm crit}$, associated with the three shallowest Efimov states are found to be $\Lambda^{(m=0)}_{\rm crit}\approx 48$~MeV, $\Lambda^{(m=1)}_{\rm crit}\approx 1122$~MeV, and $\Lambda^{(m=2)}_{\rm crit}\approx 23932$~MeV.
+These results agree well with the LO EFT analysis of Ref.~\cite{Raha:2017ahu}.
+The small value of critical cutoff for the ground state relative to the EFT breakdown scale ($m_\pi$) suggests a plausible Efimov-bound $D^0nn$ system, which may survive as a realistic exotic nucleus or evolve into a quasi-bound state after relaxation of the ZCL ansatz.
+On the other hand, deeper levels emerging at cutoff scales substantially larger than $m_\pi$ are naturally excluded from the description of low-energy EFT.
+However, the sensitive dependence of the three-body binding energy on the regulator scale, as seen in Fig.~\ref{fig:B_T_m_012} (upper-left panel), can be renormalized by introducing the scale-dependent 3BF terms {\it via} the STM3 equations~\eqref{eq:F_nD_EFT_ren}.
+The neutron separation energy $S_n$ corresponding to the resulting renormalized three-body binding energy $B_3$ is displayed in the upper-right panel of Fig.~\ref{fig:B_T_m_012}.
+The corresponding 3BF running coupling, $g_3=g_3(\Lambda_{\rm reg})$, in the absence of any three-body data, is fixed using an {\it ad hoc} value of the neutron separation energy of the shallowest (most excited) Efimov level, say, $S_n=0.1$~MeV (i.e., $B_3=S_n+B_{nD}=1.92$~MeV) and then solving the STM3 equations [cf. Fig.~\ref{fig:limitcycle}] to produce the RG limit cycle.
+Subsequently, regulator-independent values of all the deeper level energies can be readily obtained by solving the STM3 equations with $g_3$ fixed by the RG limit cycle.
+The result is illustrated in Fig.~\ref{fig:B_T_m_012} (upper-right panel), where the two deepest Efimov levels with regulator-independent separation energies, $S_n\approx 73$~MeV and $S_n\approx 29934$~MeV, appear, with the ratio of successive energies approaching the discrete scaling factor $\lambda^{\infty}_0= e^{2\pi/ s^\infty_0}$ as $\Lambda_{\rm reg}\to \infty$.
+However, these energies are far beyond the range of applicability of low-energy EFT.